daveove/openroads-data/readme.md

 The basic styles are defined in the 'OR - Roads baselayer' project (`openroads.cc286209`).
 New road data that's delivered has to be uploaded as a data source and then added as a layer to the style.

 1. Upload the data as a data source to Mapbox.
-Make sure the layer is called 'roads' and the road network itself is classified with the `or_rdclass` attribute, with one of the following values: national, provincial, municipal, barangay, private.
+Make sure the layer is called 'roads' and the road network itself is classified with the `or_responsibility` attribute, with one of the following values: national, provincial, municipal, barangay, private.
 Upload the data source to Mapbox.
 2. Add the new data source as an extra layer to the style.
 Open the style and go to Layers -> Change source.
 Append the Mapbox ID.